 Sending large files to other people using these platforms required using specific software or Web pages having their own user interface, not integrated at all with our current IT environment.

-We thought that, after migrating to Office 365, our users would start using OneDrive for the purpose of exchanging files (large ones and others) but unfortunately, this did not happened.
+We thought that, after migrating to Office 365, our users would start using OneDrive for the purpose of exchanging files (large ones and others) but unfortunately, this did not happen.
 Old habits are hard to kill!

 It is also true that OneDrive requires numerous steps, not always very well integrated, to complete the sharing of files (uploading, setting permissions, informing the recipients…), and this has not facilitated its adoption by our Office 365 users.